 Brushing your teeth removes food particles that adhere to your teeth and form dental plaque.
 Plaque is primarily oral bacteria that assemble and, if left long enough, will create a hard substance known as calculus.
 If calculus isn’t removed, it can cause cavities.
 So, make sure to brush your teeth at least twice a day!

 2. Use a fluoride toothpaste

 Fluoride is a mineral that helps strengthen tooth enamel and prevents cavities.
-It’s important to use fluoride toothpaste when brushing your teeth to help remineralize your teeth and prevent cavities from forming.
+Using fluoride toothpaste when brushing your teeth is important to help remineralize your teeth and prevent cavities from forming.
 Bacteria produce acid that can damage and weaken the enamel surface (demineralization).
 Fluoride can replace the lost tooth structure and prevent a cavity from progressing.

 3. Floss daily

 Regular flossing removes plaque and bacteria between your teeth and under your gum line, where your toothbrush can’t reach.
 This helps prevent cavities from forming in these hard-to-reach areas.